Xalbi/denga/README.md

 </p>

 #
-**Note**: You must be using node version 10.15.x or greater to use denga.
+**Note**: You must be using node version 10.15.x or greater to use denga :warning:.

-:warning: you can install and use the project but some features still under development :construction:

 A modern [Agenda](https://github.com/agenda/agenda) Dashboard made with :balloon: Angular :tada: